-A. E. Blunck, president and general manager of the Inter-Mountain Republican, has severed his connection with the paper and sold his controlling interest to a syndicate comprised of prominent Republicans of this state.
-Mr. Blunck retired last evening and the office was temporarily turned over to Adolphus Anderson, bookkeeper in the bushess of thee.
-This afternoon a meeting is in session at which are present some of the members of the syndicate including C. E. Loose, Messers J. H. Anderson, Ed.
-Collister and William Sney.
+A. E. Blunck, president and general manager of the Inter-Mountain Republican; has severed his connection with the paper and sold his controlling interest to a syndicate comprised of prominent Republicans of this state.
+Mr. Blunck retired last evening and the office was temporarily turned over to Adoiphus Amierson, bookkceper in the bustness office.
+This afternoon a meeting is in session at which are present some of the members of the syndicate including C. E. Loose, Messrs J. H. Anderson, Ed.
+Callister and William Spry.
 At this meeting, it is ex-pected that a business manager will be named and the future policy of the paper outlined.

-hamed and the future policy of the paper outlined.
-It is understood that ill-health is the cause assigned by Mr. Blunck for his desire to turn his stock into cash and return to Johnstown, N. Y., whence he came last fall.
-When seen this morning Mr. Blunck said: "I have sold out my interest in the paper and myself and board of directors part the best of friends.
+sutlined.
+It is understood that ill-health is the cause assigned by Mr. Blunck for his desire to turn his stock into cash and ceturn to Johnstown, N. Y., whence he came last fall.

+desire to fully his stock into cash and return to Johnstown, N. Y., whence he came last fall.
+When seen this moving Mr. Blunck safd: "I have sold out my interest in the paper and myself and bourd of directors part the best of friends.
 I have had con-siderable money tied up in this paper, and I feel that I can make better use of it elsewhere than here."
-Mrs Booth, who will undeubtedly be elected this afternoon as president of the new hoard of directors, said: "It is true elected this afternoon as president of the new board of directors, said: "It is true trat Mr. Blunck has sold out, He made us a proposition and we accepted it at his figures.
-His health has not been the here of late and the nervous strain at-tendant upon the work of starting up a new paper has brought him to such a pitch that it is impossible for him to get sufficient sleep in this altitude.
-The deal is satisfactory to hoth sides, and that is all there is to it."
-Mr. Booth also stated that the deal was engineered by Mr. Spry, who has secured the backing of some prominent non-Mor-mons whose names he was not prepared to divulge.
+Mr.s Booth, who will undoubtedly be elected this afternoon as president of the mew hoard of directors, said: "It is true trat Mr. Blunck has sold out.
+He made us a proposition and we accepted it at his figures.
+His health has not been the best of late and the nervous strain at-condant upon the work of starting up a mew paper has brought him to such a pitch that it is impossible for him to get sufficient sleep in this altitude.
+The deal is satisfactory to both sides, and that is all there is to it."

+s satisfactory to both sides, and that s atlstactory to both sides, and that s all there is to it."
+Mr. Booth also stated that the deal was ngineered by Mr. Sury, who has secured he backing of some prominent non-Mor-nous whose names be was not prepared attention.

-GETS A "CHAIN FRAYER."
+GETS A "CHAIN PRAYER.